scalacenter/scalafix/docs/rules/RemoveUnused.md

 - Enable the Scala compiler option `-Ywarn-unused`.
 In sbt, this is done with `scalacOptions += "-Ywarn-unused"`.
 - Disable `-Xfatal-warnings`.
-This is required so the compiler warnings do not fail the build before runing Scalafix.
-Unfortunately, the Scala compiler does not support finer grained control over the severity level.
+This is required so the compiler warnings do not fail the build before running Scalafix.
+Unfortunately, it's not possible exclude unused imports from -Xfatal-warnings.

 ## Examples